phake/phake/docs/method-verification.rst

 mocking frameworks such as the one built into PHPUnit depend on you setting the expectations of what will get called prior to running the system under test.

-Phake strives to allow you to follow the four phases of a unit test as layed out in xUnit Test Patterns: setup, exercise, verify, and teardown.
+Phake strives to allow you to follow the four phases of a unit test as laid out in xUnit Test Patterns: setup, exercise, verify, and teardown.
 The setup phase of a test using Phake for mocking will now include calls to ``Phake::mock()`` for each class you want to mock.
 The exercise portion of your code will remain the same.
 The verify section of your code will include calls to ``Phake::verify()``.
 The exercise and teardown phases will remain unchanged.